Data Science Professional Development Award

-This certificate in Data Science is delivered open learning to fit around your life and is completely free to study if you are a resident in Scotland and have been for at least 3 years
+This certificate in Data Science is delivered open learning to fit around your life and is completely free to study if you are a resident of Scotland and have been for at least 3 years.

-Data Science is the fastest growing Tech industry area and all employers are looking for Data savvy professionals to join their team.
-Data gives insights that give businesses the competitive edge, or inspire innovation and adaptation to improve lives or processes and systems.
+Data Science is the fastest-growing Tech industry area, and all employers are looking for Data savvy professionals to join their teams.
+Data gives insights that give businesses a competitive edge, or inspire innovation and adaptation to improve lives or processes and systems.

 Data is part of every industry:

-Engineering, Health and Social Care/ Marketing/ Software development/ Cyber Security, Finance and retail, to name but a few.
+Engineering, Health and Social Care/ Marketing/ Software development/ Cyber Security, Finance, Agriculture and retail, to name but a few.

 There are few bite-sized qualifications at the undergraduate level, so we are pleased to be offering you this Professional Development Award at SCQF level 8.